Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 as an improvement over the Classic doll, now that IT has been in the Jem doll business for

-some years and gotten to know Jem its fans really well.
+some years and gotten to know Jem and its fans really well.

-which meant it had a closed mouth as an homage to the very first 80's Jem doll, while all the
+and thereby a closed mouth as an homage to the very first 80's Jem doll.

 Maximum units per order was 2, and luckily ShopBop shipped internationally.